 Response Data

 These results should match what users see in Aware when viewing data.
 They can lead to distractor analysis.
-Just as the correct answer should be always correct, each distractor should be always incorrect.
-Analyzing distractors can lead to pedagogical discussions about student learning, but they may also reveal weaknesses in the response options.
+Just as the correct answer should always be correct, each distractor should always be incorrect.
+Analyzing distractors can lead to pedagogical discussions about student learning but may also reveal weaknesses in the response options.

 Comments